Supplemental Payment Programs

 Eligible providers: Public and private hospitals, public ambulance providers, government dental providers and physician practice groups.

-Source of funding: Local government funds and federal funds
+Source of funding: Local government and federal

 Disproportionate Share Hospital

-Source of funding: Local government funds and federal funds
+Source of funding: Local government and federal

-Public Health Providers – Charity Care Pool
+Public Health Providers – Charity Care Program

 Source of funding: Certified public expenditures.